wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.0.3 - 2012/09/10 =
+* Fixed: Gold Cart Plugin conflict that prevented the Gallery from showing on single products pages when Dynamic gallery plugin is installed.
+* Fixed: Gold Cart plugin compatability.
+When WP e-Commerce Dymanic Gallery is installed first and Gold Cart Plugin is installed or activated after it was causing the fatal error 'Cannot redeclare gold_shpcrt_display_gallery()' .

 = 1.0.2 - 2012/09/05 =
-* Fixed : Fixed: Gallery preview not working on sites that do not have wp_enqueue_script( 'thickbox' ) by default.
+* Fixed: Gallery preview not working on sites that do not have wp_enqueue_script( 'thickbox' ) by default.
 Added call to wp_enqueue_script( 'thickbox' ) if it does not exist so that preview window can open.
-* Fixed : Updated depreciated php function ereg() with stristr() so that Pro version auto plugin auto upgrade feature work without error for WordPress 3.4.0 and later
+* Fixed: Updated depreciated php function ereg() with stristr() so that Pro version auto plugin auto upgrade feature work without error for WordPress 3.4.0 and later
 * Feature: Add fancybox script to plugin so that if the theme does not support fancybox or it is disabled in the admin panel then the gallery image zoom can still work.
 * Feature: Enqueue plugin script into footer use wp_enqueue_script so that now it is only loaded when needed rather than site-wide and has zero impact on page load speeds.
 * Feature: Enqueue plugin style into header use wp_enqueue_style so that now it is only loaded when needed rather than site-wide and has zero impact on page load speeds.